 A doctor often must first eliminate the possibility ofother conditions that show similar symptoms.
 Doctors may rule out epileptic seizures, stroke, and encephalitis before coming to an ACM diagnosis.
 Transient global amnesia syndrome must also be ruled out in adults.

-According to a 2012 review of ACMs, doctors should consider screening for electrolytes, glucose levels, and drugs.
+According to a of ACMs, doctors should consider screening for electrolytes, glucose levels, and drugs.
 If you don’t have a history of migraines, your doctor may order imaging tests such as an MRI or CT scan of your brain.
 If they suspect you have an infection, they may recommend a spinal tap.

 Your doctor may also use the length of your episode and the symptoms present to rule out any other conditions.
 It’s important that your doctor considers your personal health history and your family’s medical history.